Isaiah 50, 4-7; Philippians 2, 6-11; Luke 22, 14- 23, 56.

 Today the Church is celebrating the Palm Sunday which is also known as Passion Sunday to commemorate the beginning of Holy Week and Jesus’ final agonizing journey to the cross.
-The word passion comes from a Latin word meaning “to suffer,” and we meditatively go with the sufferings of Jesus.
-Here we have the rejoicing with the coming of Jesus and at the same time a reminder of his suffering that is to come in a short time.
-In the liturgical calendar Holy Week begins with the Sixth Sunday in Lent.
-Palm Sunday reminds the faithful of the glorious and triumphal entry of Jesus into Jerusalem.
-As Jesus entered into Jerusalem the crowds greeted him with shouts of joy and proclaimed him as the messianic king.
-They spread their cloaks on the ground and placed the palm branches on the street and shouted “Hosanna to the Son of David” and “Blessed is he who comes in the name of the Lord”.
+The word passion comes from a Latin word that meaning “to suffer,” and we meditatively go with the sufferings of Jesus.
+In the liturgical calendar Holy Week begins with the sixth Sunday in Lent.
+Palm Sunday commemorates the triumphal entry of Jesus into Jerusalem to celebrate the Passover.
+This entry of Jesus into Jerusalem was marked by the crowds in Jerusalem who greeted him and proclaimed him as the messianic king.
+The crowds spread their cloaks and palm branches on the street and shouted “Hosanna to the Son of David” and “Blessed is he who comes in the name of the Lord”.
 The Gospels tell us that Jesus rode into the city on a donkey, as foretold by Prophet Zechariah, and in so doing emphasized the humility that was to characterize the Kingdom he proclaimed.
 In biblical times, the regional custom called for kings and nobles arriving in procession to ride on the back of a donkey.
-The donkey was a symbol of peace and those who rode upon them proclaimed peaceful intentions.
+The donkey was a symbol of peace; those who rode upon them proclaimed peaceful intentions.
 The laying of palm branches indicated that the king or dignitary was arriving in victory or triumph.

-Today’s readings present us the glorious triumph of a king and this is combined with his sufferings.
-The Gospel during the procession tells us of his victory and the latter reading reveals in painful detail the physical sufferings of Jesus.
-There is the rejection, pain, misunderstanding and humiliations.
+Today’s readings offer us a rich view of what it means to risk.
+The Gospel reveals in painful detail the sufferings of Jesus.
+He bears all painful physical sufferings.
+But he also suffers by being misunderstood and belittled.
 And yet through it all Jesus stands firm, faithful to God till the end.
 In the process there is a transformation.
 The leader becomes a servant; shame turns to honour; mockery becomes praise; fear turns to trust; abandonment becomes love; despair turns into hope; and above all death blossoms into new life.
 This is again confirmed in the first reading where the servant is faithful to God.
-He suffers in silence and accepts all accusations mockery and pain.
-Yet he remains faithful to God.
+He suffers in silence.
+He accepts all accusations mockery and pain.
+He remains faithful to God.
 The second reading tells us of the exaltation of Jesus because he obeyed and submitted to death even the shameful death on the cross.
 Thus the readings of today tell us that young or old, as followers of Jesus we must take risks.
 Loving others especially the ones we do not like is difficult.
 Giving of ourselves when we have nothing left to give requires great strength.
-Having faith when everything points to doubt is struggle.
+Having faith when every thing points to doubt is struggle.
 To feel hopeful when all seems lost needs energy.
 Yet in this faith, hope and love we discover countless blessing of the divine.

 In the second reading we have the Pauline hymn of Incarnation.
-This reflects the faith of the early church in the true humanity and true divinity of Christ.
-He, who was God, humbled himself to become man like us, hiding his divine glory but receiving it back at his glorification or his resurrection.
 The purpose of this is not to expound the logistics of the incarnation, but it was to serve as an example to the church at Philippi of true humility, and to look to the needs of one another.
 The hymn tells us that even though he was divine, he took willingly the human form for our sake.
 Secondly he is the new Adam who became obedient and he did not cling to his divinity.
 Thirdly, he is the servant of God who accepted sufferings for the sake of humanity.
 Finally he died on the cross a death of shame and humiliation.
 That death became the sign of triumph and glory and the means of salvation of the world.
 The cross became the symbol of glory.
-Because of this everyone must confess and adore his equality in divine glory with his Father.

 According to the Gospels, before entering Jerusalem, Jesus was staying at Bethany and Bethpage, and the Gospel of John adds that he had dinner with Lazarus, and his sisters Mary and Martha.
 While there, he sends two disciples to the village over against them, in order to retrieve a donkey that had been tied up but never been ridden, and to say, if questioned, that the donkey was needed by the Lord but would be returned.
 Jesus then rode the donkey into Jerusalem, with the disciples first putting their cloaks on it, so as to make it more comfortable.
 The Gospels go on to recount how Jesus rode into Jerusalem, and how the people there lay down their cloaks in front of him, and also lay down small branches of trees.
 The people sang part of Psalm to give him a welcome befitting the messianic king.